bigsky-033/settings/devenv/c/README.md

 # C Development Environment

-A containerized development environment for C programming with clangd integration.
+A containerized development environment for C programming with LLVM/Clang 20 toolchain and clangd integration.

 ## Features

 - Ubuntu 22.04 base image
-- GCC and Clang compilers
+- GCC and Clang 20 compilers (latest LLVM toolchain)
 - GDB and LLDB debuggers
 - CMake build system
 - Valgrind memory checker
-- clangd for code intelligence
+- clangd-20 for code intelligence
-- clang-format for code formatting
+- clang-format-20 for code formatting
-- clang-tidy for static analysis
+- clang-tidy-20 for static analysis
+- Vim and Neovim editors with Lua runtime support
 - VSCode integration via devcontainer

 ## How to Use This Template